Sign choices in the AGM for genus two theta constants: Theta constants and Borchardt sequences

-We say that a set of complex numbers is \emph{in good position} when it is included in an open quarter plane; this property is invariant by complex scaling.
-A Borchardt sequence is given by \emph{good sign choices} if for every $n\geq 0$, the complex numbers~$t_b^{(n)}$ for $b\in(\Z/2\Z)^2$ are in good position.
+for some~$\alpha_0\in \R$.
+The property of being in good position is invariant by nonzero complex scaling.
+A Borchardt sequence is given by \emph{good sign choices} if for every~$n\geq 0$, the complex numbers~$t_b^{(n)}$ for $b\in(\Z/2\Z)^2$ are in good position.

 Let us now detail the algorithm to recover~$\tau\in\Half_2$ from its theta quotients.
 We first introduce the matrices~$\gamma_k\in\Sp_4(\Z)$ alluded to in the introduction.
 Let

 and define the matrix~$\gamma_k\in\Sp_4(\Z)$ for $0\leq k\leq 3$ by